 Hotteok are chewy pancakes, usually stuffed with various combinations of sugar and walnuts or pine nuts.
-A popular street food mostly found in winter, some hotteok are stuffed with vegetables or cheese to the batter.
+A popular street food mostly found in winter, some hotteok are stuffed with vegetables or cheese instead.
 The dough can come in a unique green color by adding green tea powder.

 Kkochi refers to cooking skewers of meat.
 The most common kkochi is dak kkochi, or chicken skewers.
 Small pieces of chicken and vegetables are skewered, coated in sauce, and then grilled.
 Sausages, fish cakes and tteokgalbi (grilled short rib patties) are also often skewered, adding fun to choosing your own favorite kkochi.

 Bungeo ppang/Gukhwa ppang/Gyeran ppang

 Bungeo ppang gets its name from its fish-like shape, which is especially popular in winter.
 This sweet snack is molded in the shape of a carp, which is called bungeo in Korean.
 The pancake batter-like shell is filled with red-bean paste, cream, cheese or sweetened beans and then baked.
 Gukhwa ppang is shaped like a flower and is slightly smaller than that of the similar tasting bungeo ppang.
 Gyeran ppang is also made of a pancake batter-like shell, but is filled with an egg during the cooking process instead of a red bean filling.

 Hoppang is one of the most popular warm snacks in winter.
 It is a pre-cooked ball of rice flour with various fillings, such as red bean paste, vegetables or pizza ingredients.
 Hoppang is usually steamed to keep it warm and is sold on the streets and at convenient stores.